ionic-team/ionic-docs/src/pages/appflow/quickstart/installation.md

----
-previousText: 'Welcome'
-previousUrl: '/docs/appflow'
-nextText: 'Git Workflow'
-nextUrl: '/docs/appflow/basics/git'
----

-# Getting Started with Ionic Appflow

-If you're new to Ionic Appflow, please read the [Welcome](/docs/appflow) introduction for a quick overview of Ionic Appflow and instructions on creating an account.

 ## Install Ionic CLI

 Ionic Appflow uses the latest version of the Ionic CLI to interface between your local code and our tools and services.